When did the most wonderful time of the year also become the most stressful time of the year?

 But on top of the usual, not insubstantial business of running our everyday lives (which, incidentally, doesn’t come to a stop this time of year), December brings with it a whole new set of obligations.

-Order the turkey, organize teacher gifts, collect non-perishables for the charity drive, find/make Christmas concert outfits, pre-buy Secret Santa gifts for the office, get the tree up, plan the menu, get show tickets, think up new and creative things for the Elf to do, wrap approximately 1,343 gifts before Christmas Eve, bake All Of The Things, not completely lose your mind and so on.
+Order the turkey, organize teacher gifts, collect non-perishables for the charity drive, find/make Christmas concert outfits, pre-buy Secret Santa gifts for the office, get the tree up, plan the menu, get show tickets, think up new and creative things for the Elf on the Shelf to do, wrap approximately 1,343 gifts before Christmas Eve, bake All Of The Things, not completely lose your mind and so on.

 And—oh!—don’t forget: make it all magical. ✨